 6. Nursery / Primary School Staff

 Nursery and primary school staff are two more professions with shortages that have been well documented for quite some time.
 For years it has been said that England has a dramatic shortage of early years teachers; in 2018, the figure was estimated to be around 11,000 short of requirements.

 Since then, the recruitment of teachers has been slow and complex; with most active teachers carrying out their roles from home for the duration of the covid-19 pandemic, there has been little opportunity to bring new starters on board.
 This, combined with the number of teachers staying at home, isolating or shielding, has hit the education sector hard, leaving a massive hole in the market for prospective teachers.

 A survey carried out by the British Cleaning Council has shown severe staff shortages in the cleaning and hygiene industry, as vacancy numbers have increased dramatically.
 The shortages have primarily been attributed to a combination of Brexit migration laws and Covid-19 forcing migrant workers to leave the UK and not allowing them to return.
 Recruiters in the cleaning and hygiene industry have found that UK nationals are choosing to fill vacancies for roles such as HGV drivers instead of working as cleaners, and have put this down to the fact that other industries are receiving Government assistance that the cleaning industry is not.

-The Embracing Future potential network has a range of specialist job boards that each tailor to a unique class of jobseeker to help you find the right job for you, including sites dedicated to students / graduates, apprentices, and the disabled, as well as people from diverse backgrounds and those looking to change career.
-Contact us to find out more information!
+The Embracing Future Potential network has a range of specialist job boards that each tailor to a unique class of jobseeker to help you find the right job for you, including sites dedicated to students / graduates, apprentices, and people with disabilities, as well as people from diverse backgrounds and those looking to change career.
+Contact us to find out more information.